dirkgermany/LILA/docs/API.md

 ```

 ### Decoupled (Server) Mode

 **Step 1: Start the server (Session A)**

 To use the decoupled mode, you first need to start a LILA server.
 For this example, use a dedicated session (e.g., a second instance of SQL Developer), as the server will block the session while it is running.
+In production environments, the server is typically started as a background process via DBMS_JOB to avoid session blocking.
-In production environments you should start the server in background as a `DBMS_JOB`.
+By default, the client automatically identifies and connects to the server with the lowest current load.
+This means the client does not need to know specific server names in advance.
+(Note: Targeted communication with a specific server instance is an upcoming feature and will be available in a future release.)"

 Start the server with